Set up rules for attachment compliance

 File name—Enter an attachment name that you want to include.
 Any part of an attachment file name is returned as a match, whether it's upper or lowercase.

 Message size—Enter, in megabytes, the size limit for messages.
 The size includes the message body and all attachments.
+(This is the raw size of the entire message, which may be up to 33% larger than the native size of the message and attachments due to normal encoding overhead.)

 Click Save.
 You might need to scroll to see it.